Natural Environment

 The state of Colorado reports on recycling for the state as a whole and also for the 11-county front-range urban/suburban corridor.
 Availability of county- and city-level data is dependent on locally authorized monitoring.31

-Only one cited study of recycling in El Paso and Teller counties was identified; conducted in 2010, it indicated an MSW diversion rate of 11 percent.35 That rate compares unfavorably to those calculated in recent years for Larimer County (32.0% in 2016)36 and Boulder County (44.6% in 2018).37
+Only one cited study of recycling in El Paso and Teller counties was identified; conducted in 2010, it indicated an MSW diversion rate of 11 percent.35 That rate compares unfavorably to those calculated in recent years for Fort Collins (30% in 2021)36 and Boulder (44% in 2021).37

 Next Steps